Ravirajadrangi/workshop-basel/README.md

 hive> INSERT OVERWRITE TABLE partitioned_data_small_avro  PARTITION(station_prefix) SELECT station, date, otype, ovalue, omflag, oqflag, osflag, otime, REGEXP_EXTRACT(station, '^([A-Za-z]+)(.*)', 1) FROM raw_data_small;
 ```

 This command takes a few minutes to complete.
 When it's done please check the S3 bucket to see how the data is parititoned.
-The same exercise can be done converting and repartition the data into ORCFileFormat:
+The same exercise can be done converting and repartition the data into ORCFileFormat.
+(Make sure the bucket exists in S3, please modify the file ```hive/create_small_partitioned_orc.sql``` and change the destination bucket after the ```LOCATION``` keyword):

 ### Repartition data and convert into ORCFileFormat